 Findings Supporting Evidence Curriculum is created and evaluated collaboratively in various team meetings.
 CART Training provided the teachers CART Training with a Unit Plan template which the teachers use and adapt curriculum, both individually and as a PLC group.
-During this PLCs process, teachers discuss lesson content and approaches and Focus group meetings during PLCs, focus groups, and department meetings.
-PLC teams meet regularly to align course curriculum horizontally Department Meetings Academic Coaches and vertically.
+During this PLCs process, teachers discuss lesson content and approaches and Focus group meetings select the best practices that will reach all learners.
+Instructional strategies used by teachers are discussed Department Meetings during PLCs, focus groups, and department meetings.
+PLC teams meet regularly to align course curriculum horizontally Academic Coaches and vertically.
 Leadership Team The district has provided Academic Coaches to elevate instructional strategies in the classroom, provide support, and offer feedback to assist teachers in developing and Departmental pull-outs to develop Unit Plans implementing best practices.
 Leadership team members propose and vote on types of meetings and schedules to address and meet school needs.
 Technology training at all-staff and departmental meetings School Site Council approves Teachers analyze CFA data, as well as other standardized testing annually by faculty and by department.
 Teachers utilize this data to inform instruction and discuss strategies to increase mastery of standards.
 Previous CST data has shown a closing of the achievement gap between majority and minority subgroups, though a need to further close purchases to meet curriculum needs achievement gaps persists.